marcinofulus/iCSEbook1/school/source/abitur/2016/en/kubische_funktion.rst

   x_0 = \frac{1 + 4}{2} = 2.5\,.

 The point of inflection of :math:`f` can be already determined from the plot of part a).
-However, we can also obtain it by calculations with the help of Sage:
+However, we can also calculate it with the help of Sage:

 .. sagecellserver::